microsoft/tm-file-parser/README.md

 * Support to convert to JSON.
 * Support to convert all the data in .tm7 and .tb7 files or get specific data like Data Flows.

+### Instructions

+Download the OS specific binaries (Windows, Mac OS, Linus).
+Extract TMFileConverter.zip.
+Navigate TMFileConverter from the command prompt or terminal and invoke 'TMFileConverter.exe' or 'TMFileConverter'.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a